 #5 Devil’s Den State Park – 8.33%

-Getting “trapped” in an Arkansas State Park cabin, in the snow is a great way to enjoy a Winter vacation.
+Getting “trapped” in an Arkansas State Park cabin, in the snow is a great way to enjoy a winter vacation.
 Explore the park from an updated, historic Civilian Conservation Corps cabin.
-Winter wildlife watching is wonderful and then warm back up buy the fireplace at night.
-We recommend you bring your own food and libations when visiting as once your snowed in the dining options are limited.
+Winter wildlife watching is wonderful and then warm back up by the fireplace at night.
+We recommend you bring your own food and libations when visiting as once you are snowed in the dining options are limited.
 This is a great way to catch up on your reading.
+Bring your mountain bike, this is considered the birthplace of Arkansas Mountain Biking.
+The park has 15+ miles of Monument Trails.
 More information at ArkansasStateParks.com.

 #4 Hiking in the Buffalo National River area – 11.11%